adi-dev-vikram/tls-cert-analyzer/README.md

 openssl s_client -servername abc.com -connect abc.com:443

-Working on adding cpp versions of the same
+Working on adding cpp version of the same tool which can aggregate cert info and at the same time perform mutual tls Authentication.